Quirino Navarro

-Quirino O. Navarro (born March 29, 1936 died August 22, 2002) is a Filipino nuclear physicist and chemist who studied isotopes of californium, dysprosium, and einsteinium.
+Quirino O. Navarro (29 March 1936 – 19 December 1997) was a Filipino nuclear physicist and chemist who studied isotopes of californium, dysprosium, and einsteinium.
 His work was published in two books and three volumes and even became useful for teaching students in the University of California.
 In 1956 he graduated from the University of the Philippines with a bachelor's degree in chemistry and by 1962 he got his Ph.D. in nuclear chemistry from the University of California.

+Navarro died on 19 December 1997, at the age of 57.